Severe Weather in the North East 1901-2010

 21-22 December 1938 Severe Cold, heavy snowfall

-After a very warm autumn, December turned cold around 17th/18th.
+After a very warm autumn, December turned cold and wintry around 17th/18th.
 On the 21st-22nd, 30-50cm of snow fell widely, with 60cm in the Pennines of West Durham.
-This was one of the best White Christmases experienced.
-The cold weather lasted until the 27th December.
+This was one of the best White Christmases experienced in the North East.

 5th January 1941 Severe Cold